microsoft/r-server-hospital-length-of-stay/SetupSQL.md

         </div>
     </div>
     <div class="col-md-6">
-        The instructions on this page will help you to add this solution to your own SQL Server 2016.
+        The instructions on this page will help you to add this solution to your on premises SQL Server 2016.
         <p>
         If you instead would like to try this solution out on a virtual machine, visit the <a href="{{ site.aka_url }}">Cortana Intelligence Gallery</a> and use the Deploy button.
 All the configuration described below will be done for you, as well as the initial deployment of the solution. </p>
     </div>